 Gray & White - This is the second most requested color we get.
 Most who request this color are going for the "wolf" look.
 Gray Siberians can range from a light silver gray to a dark wolf gray.
 I will sincerely hope that you have very understanding neighbors that won't shoot first if yours gets loose.
-Harley is this color.
+Ivy is this color.

 Black, Gray, & White - This is our third most requested color.
 These puppies are usually called a dilute black & white by many breeders, mainly because the black on the saddles of their backs fade into gray on their sides.
-Wraith, Jedda, Kelpie, & Jazz are this color.
+Tempest, Wraith, Jedda, Kelpie, & Jazz are this color.

 Sable & White - Sable is a gray & white Siberian with red highlights thrown in.
 The guard hairs of their coat (the longer coarser ones) will be white on the bottom and black at the tips.
 We call them "two tone" hairs.
 Many novice breeders mistake this color for agouti.
-Sprite is a variation of this color.
+Kadydid is a variation of this color.

 Copper & White - They can be so dark as puppies that we could almost label them brown, but we understand that their coats lighten up with the changing seasons.
 For example, Gremlin is much brighter in the summer than in the winter.
 We do not get a lot of requests for these, but they are still my personal favorite color.
-Fury, Phoenix, and Cajun are considered copper.
+Fury, and Cajun are considered copper.

 Agouti & White - This color was not very common, but is beginning to show up a lot more often now.
 Agouti puppies can be difficult to correctly identify until they grow up.
 Agoutis are black, gray, & red in the main color portion of their coats.
 The guard hairs are banded with all three colors.
 If they are not, then it is most likely a sable.
 They are not normally requested, and many do not really understand or seem to like their color schemes.
 I personally believe they are very beautiful - just like all the other Siberians.
-Odin and Pepper are this color.
+Pepper, Lyric, and Sage are this color.

 All white - the white color coated husky is due to a genetic inhibition of the color gene showing up in the fur of the dog.
 White huskies usually have red noses and red lining around the eyes, this is supposedly the most common type of white Siberian.
 White Siberians can also have black eye linings and black noses, but I hear it isn't supposed to be that common.
 We personally have two white Siberians that have black, I have only seen a couple that have red.
 Supposedly, most judges in dog shows consider white to be a weak color, and therefore, many show breeders do not go for this color.
 I have also heard that this color is rare.
 It isn't as rare as you think, it's just that they tend to get picked first out of any litter by the general public because so many think they are so pretty - at least until they try to keep them clean!
 Try getting Georgia red clay out of a solid white Sibe's undercoat - you may change your tune.
-Moose, Gambit, and Whimsy are this color.
+Whimsy is this color.
 We get at least 50 requests per year for a white puppy.
 We have only ever had two born here, and that was back in 2005.
 I'm not really looking for any in the near future.